anettrolikova/Crypto/README.md

 - Method to the Madness - sbt-Ethereum intends to make interacting with, customizing, and deploying Ethereum smart contracts more “accessible” to non-developers https://www.sbt-ethereum.io/method_to_the_madness.html

-- Auditing excercises - learrn how to audit contracts https://github.com/spearbit-audits/writing-exercise
+- Auditing exercises - learn how to audit contracts https://github.com/spearbit-audits/writing-exercise

 - Dapptools - A suite of Ethereum focused CLI tools following the Unix design philosophy, favoring composability, configurability and extensibility.